all-birds birds

 Their large conical bill tells us they feed mainly on seeds.

-The bill is a whitish or greenish color.
+The bill is a whitish or greenish color in the summer, and turns to pale yellow in the winter.

 Evening Grosbeak: Click for Sound Pine Grosbeak: Click for Sound